texano22/Investment-Management-with-Python-and-Machine-Learning-Specialization/README.md

 # Investment-Management-with-Python-and-Machine-Learning-Specialization

-Labs from the Coursera-Edhec online courses.
+Labs from the Coursera-Edhec online course.